Starmer welcomes Trump’s plan for peace in Gaza and calls on Hamas to agree

 US President Donald Trump unveiled his plan on Monday, as Israeli Prime Minister Benjamin Netanyahu publicly committed to it.

+The Prime Minister urged the terror group to “end the misery, by laying down their arms and releasing all remaining hostages”.

-The Prime Minister’s words came after the US President’s 20-point plan was unveiled on Monday, and Israeli Prime Minister Benjamin Netanyahu agreed to it at a press conference.
+His words came after the US President’s 20-point plan was unveiled on Monday, and Israeli Prime Minister Benjamin Netanyahu threw his support behind it at a press conference at the White House.

 Sir Keir said: “The new US initiative to deliver an end to the war in Gaza is profoundly welcome and I am grateful for President Trump’s leadership.